Freelancers spend a lot of their time inside inboxes. Email is more than a part of freelancing – it’s what freelancers use most of the time!

 4. Use Filters, Spam and Otherwise

-In order to save yourself time and effort, set up filters in your inbox.
-Filters can redirect, automatically organize, or otherwise help keep your inbox clean.
+To save time and effort, set up filters in your inbox.
+Filters can redirect, automatically organize or otherwise help keep your inbox clean.

-Make sure you have a spam filter as part of your email hosting, and consistently report any spam that you receive.
+Ensure your email hosting includes a spam filter, and consistently report any spam you receive.

 5. Use Labels/Folders for Easy Access

-You shouldn’t ever trash any message, but that means you’ll have quite a lot in storage.
-To make certain that you can retrieve archived messages quickly, use labels and folders to categorize any important contacts you receive.
+You should never trash a message, but that means you’ll have quite a lot in storage.
+To ensure you can retrieve archived messages quickly, categorize any important contacts you receive with labels and folders.

 6. Proofread, or a Ninja Will Kill You

-Even if you’re a professional writer, your messages may contain little typos.
+Your messages may contain little typos, even if you’re a professional writer.
 If you want to leave a professional impression, it’s vital to send messages that don’t contain dumb little errors.

 7. Schedule Follow-Ups